19 Best Offline Android and iOS Games for the Lazy and Bored

 If Cytus is a masterpiece, then this game is the masterpiece of a masterpiece.

-Set 700 years after the events of Cytus' storyline, this game introduces their chapters as characters in a world with super-advanced technology and internet.
+Set 500 to 700 years after the events of Cytus' storyline, this game introduces their chapters as characters in a world with super-advanced technology and the internet.
 The story starts from an event that wiped most of its audience's memories, and from then on the players follow these characters in uncovering the truth—or what the truth they thought was already been uncovered.

 Each character in Cytus II has its genre and specialty of music—from pop, rock, classic, to instrumental and digital.
 Each character also has their storyline, but all of them are intertwined just one, big plot.
 The players could interact with their social media called "iM" by liking the posts, read each character's logs, and unfold a lot of secrets that would surely give you a shiver down your spine.